 Where the court appoints a deputy to manage someone’s financial and property affairs on an ongoing basis, the deputy usually has to keep accounts, enter into a security bond, and report to the Office of the Public Guardian.
 The Court of Protection charges an application fee, and the Office of the Public Guardian charges a yearly fee to cover the cost of supervising the deputy’s work.

-An Advance Decision or Living Will
+Other Considerations: An Advance Decision or Living Will

-An advance decision (also known as an Advance Directive or Living Will) is a legal way for someone to decide ahead of time what life-sustaining/ life-saving medical treatment they would not want in the future.
+An advance decision (also known as an Advance Directive or Living Will) is a legal way for someone to decide ahead of time what life-sustaining/life-saving medical treatment they would not want in the future.

 Someone wishing to make an Advance Directive needs to write it down, sign it and have it witnessed.
 It is legally binding as long as it complies with the Mental Capacity Act, in other words, as long as you have the mental capacity to write and sign the Advance Directive in the full knowledge of its implications.